Thinksky5124/SVTAS/README.md

 ### Resume

-Indicate `-o resume_epoch` to resume, It will training from ```resume_epoch``` epoch, PaddleVideo will auto load optimizers parameters and checkpoints from `./output` folder, as it is the default output destination.
+Indicate `-o resume_epoch` to resume, It will training from ```resume_epoch``` epoch, ETESVS will auto load optimizers parameters and checkpoints from `./output` folder, as it is the default output destination.

 ```bash
 export CUDA_VISIBLE_DEVICES=0,1,2,3